bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 This is the log file for weekly job and plans.

 ---

+## Week 10 (6 Apr, 2023)

+1. Connect to real NUMA server.
+1. Make all the code compile successfully and run on NUMA nodes.
+1. Measure the NUMA speed.

 ## Week 9 (30 Mar, 2023)

 1. Finished all the test cases. singly_linked_list_with_locking changes to no locking.